sowcow/blog/content/posts/orsa.md

 So I assume Visconti brings historic parallels.
 Every peoples history has its ghosts in the garden.

-Possibly Visconti invites people not to be dragged by the ghosts and move forward.
+Perhaps Visconti invites people not to be dragged by the ghosts and move forward.
 Not only by individual ghosts but also by historic ones.